martinandersson/nomagichttp/POA.md

 Most timeouts should probably result in a 408 (Request Timeout).

 - Max time spent receiving request head- and body respectively.
+  Currently, send a request that doesn't end with `CRLF` + `CRLF` and the exchange "hangs" indefinetely.
 - Same for response.
   Default for receiving/writing head should be low.
   Default for receiving/writing body should be super high.